leverh/react-bookhub-app/README.md

 - **Procedure:**
   - Search for a book using the integrated OpenLibrary search.
   - Check the results for relevancy.
+  - Check the NYT page displays NYT's top ten bestseller.
+  - Search for reviews using the NYT review search- Check for result when no book is found, and check for result when a book is found.
 - **Results:**
   - The search returned relevant results from OpenLibrary.
   - Book details from external libraries were displayed correctly.
+  - The ten bestsellers from the current NYT list are displayed correctly.
+  - NYT review search functionality works as expected.

 ### 6. **User Profile and Interactions:**
 - **Procedure:**